 OK, finally you have your long-awaited recordings at hand – what’s next?
 Before doing anything else, plan in advance where you will publish your content.
 All social media sites have different requirements.
 Lightweight GIFs are tricky to make; to sustain focus and quality, a regular 10 sec time lapse GIF will be 10MB.
 Not many sites want you to upload a 10MB GIF.
 Reddit, for example, offers to turn your GIF into MP4 to automatically reduce the file size.

 So MP4 is the better option then.
 Now how do you reduce the size of your video without losing quality?
-Use specialised websites to reduce video length and crop it to a smaller scale.
+Use specialized websites to reduce video length and crop it to a smaller scale.
 Happy time-lapsing.

 Files & Source Links: